ADDITIONAL ASSESSED BALANCE DUE

 • Proof of any payments already made (bank/IRS confirmation)

-• Your filed tax return for that year (if a new client)
+• A copy of your filed tax return for that year (if you are a new client)

 • Any supporting documents referenced in the notice